Lenoir–Rhyne University: Athletics

 Prior to competing in the NCAA, the university was a member of the National Association of Intercollegiate Athletics (NAIA).
-The LRU football team won the NAIA National Championship in 1960 and made three trips to the title game in four years.
+The Lenoir–Rhyne football team won the NAIA National Championship in 1960 and made three trips to the title game in four years.
 In 2013 the Lenoir–Rhyne football team made it to the 2013 NCAA Division II Football Championship game.
 In 1980, the Bears' women's basketball team reached the NAIA Final Four while the men's basketball squad made it to the NAIA Elite Eight in 1992.

 Recently, the Lenoir–Rhyne softball team has seen six straight trips to the NCAA Division II Playoffs, and reached the Southeast Region Finals in 2010 and 2011.
 Also, the Bears' women's soccer team advanced to the NCAA Division II Elite Eight in 2010 after the program's most successful season to date.
-The LRU men's and women's basketball teams have both reached Division II NCAA postseason play several times in the 2000s, with the Bear women hosting the Southeast Region Tournament in 2009.
+The Lenoir–Rhyne men's and women's basketball teams have both reached Division II NCAA postseason play several times in the 2000s, with the Bear women hosting the Southeast Region Tournament in 2009.
 In 2023, the LR Men's Lacrosse team won the Division II National Championship.
 They defeated Mercyhurst University by a score of 20–5.
 This is the first NCAA team championship win in the school's 125 years.